(Post updated June 2025)

 Julius Kronberg – Romeo and Juliet on the balcony 1886.

-I did not know that she wore brown velvet.
+I did not know that Juliet wore brown velvet.
 But there it is.

-Well, Wally… I’m hoping that this has given you some positive inspiration and that you’re feeling better about brown.
+Well, Wally… I hope this has given you some positive inspiration and that you’re feeling better about brown.

-And, maybe having a brown or a deeper color room.
+And maybe having a brown or a deeper-colored room.
 However, if your wife has bad headaches, I might stick to more medium tones as there can be a lot of glare between the contrast of dark walls and the windows.
-The cure for that, however is shades.
+The cure for that, however, is shades.

 Lots of shade.